xeviknal/aidl-2021-wo-rl/README.md

     * Our current implementation may be buggy or wrongly implemented.
 * Continuous actions.
 We focused exclusively on discrete actions and perhaps implementing continuous actions would have helped us getting better results in our implementation.
 * Exploring reward modification even further, both for PPO and the rest of our implementations.
 * Using existing implementations.
-This would have allowed us to focus more on experimentation and finetuning rather than implementation.
+This would have allowed us to focus more on experimentation and fine-tuning rather than implementation.
 * Applying our code in a different environment, such as Rubén's robot maze environment.

 # References and notes